okstyr/firefoxes/README.md

 So I created a system where I could do everything from the command line, with the added benefit of being able to run different versions of firefox.

+Also with this system and something like `noScript` you can limit the amount of `.js` you allow in each instance.
+So if you (shudder) use facebook, you can allow the facebook js in only the facebook instance.

 ## other features
   - tabs are multirow
+  - multirow tabs are achieved via `userChrome.css`.
+There is also a command to update this file
-  - background image (like a theme) will show the name of your independant profile
+  - background image (like a theme) will show the name of your independant instance (note - currently broken)

 ## TODO

+### code smells
+  - the use of variables is getting a bit shakey
+    - I think all functions should be passed `$@` like `chrome` not make assumptions about `$2` etc like `clone`
+    - theres a bunch of vars being declared up the top that only get used inside one func - maybe they should be moved
+  - also the giant if/else down the bottom is getting wordy.
+Too much meta programming makes baby jesus cry - but maybe just a little?
+  - its getting a bit hard to test everything now. time for some automation?
-### important
+### future
-  - make auto-clone on non-existing 'profile'
+  - make auto-clone on non-existing 'instance'
     - this is on hold till i decide if i really want it
   - consider making up a naming convention like `foo-bar` - will launch if `foo-bar` exists otherwise will clone `foo-bar` from `foo`